lulibrary/analytics_monitor/README.md

 ## How it works

 The script `check_analytics` make an API call to Alma Analytics.
-You can use any of your own reports.
+You can use any of your own reports (choose a lightweight one).
 The output of this script is for input to Nagios/Check-MK infrastructure monitoring tools but it also creates a log file with entries like:

     20150813:142825 up time=0.628s